Created by Ronald Tierney (1944-2017)

 DIETRICH "DEETS" SHANAHAN is a semi-retired Indianapolis gumshoe within spitting distance of seventy, with a penchant for J.W.
 Dant bourbon, the Chicago Cubs, Delaney's Bar and horticulture.
-He lives in a small house with a rude overgrown mutt named Casey and a cat called Einstein, and spends most of his time growing flowers.
-When we first meet Deets, he's well on his way to lonesome, a career army man (he rose to the rank of sergeant in Army Intelligance) who never really got the hang of civilian life, and is less than shy about expressing his opinions about the world.
+He lives in a small house with a rude overgrown mutt named Casey and a cat called Einstein, and spends most of his time growing flowers drinking and bitching about the state of the world.
+He's well on his way to lonesome, a career army man (he rose to the rank of sergeant in Army Intelligance) who never really got the hang of civilian life, and is less than shy about expressing his opinions about the world.

 He's estranged from his ex-wife (she split over thirty years ago) and his middle-aged son.
 He's supplementing his old age security and Army pension with a few odd detective jobs.
 But there's life in the old dog yet.

-But judging by the way he handles himself in The Stone Veil, which won the St. Martin's Best First Private Eye Novel Contest for 1990, he's not quite ready to go gentle into that good night.
-He may be an old crank, but he can also be quite the charmer.
+You could tell, right off, from the way Deets handled himself in The Stone Veil, which was a finalist in the St. Martin's Best First Private Eye Novel Contest for 1990, that he wasn't quite ready to go gentle into that good night.
+He may have been an old crank, but he could also be quite the charmer.
 He becomes involved with Maureen, twenty-five years younger, and working in a massage parlour.

 Report respectfully submitted by Kevin Burton Smith.